Hospital Group: Saolta Hospital Group

 Visiting times are:

-Anyone coming to the hospital must complete a COVID-19 screening checklist and follow public health guidance, including wearing a surgical face mask and performing good hand hygiene regularly.
+Anyone coming to the hospital must follow public health guidance, mask and perform good hand hygiene regularly.

 The current visiting restrictions are kept under review and will be updated in line with national recommendations.